January 22, 2015

 The sea level has risen roughly 20cm (nearly 8in) since 1870 and the rate of rise is accelerating.
 By 2100, the sea is projected to rise as much as 50cm to 2m (22 to 79in), according to a literature review by the US National Research Council.

 The rising water and intensifying storms flood coastal cities, but there may be ways to adapt, such as this floating school.
-The school is a prototype for architecture among rising coastal waters, built by the the waterfront community of Makoko in Lagos, Nigeria.
+The school is a prototype for architecture among rising coastal waters, built by the waterfront community of Makoko in Lagos, Nigeria.
 It is a three-level A-frame atop a floating platform built from discarded plastic barrels.
 The building is powered with renewable energy and harvests rainwater.

 Indigenous architecture has a similar solution to changing water levels.
 The upper Amazon river in Peru rises and falls with the season and houses built on log platforms in Belen, a riverside community in the city of Iquitos, float with it.
-See examples at this Google image search.

 Impoverished residents of Da Nang, Vietnam, are putting resilience planning into practice.
 They qualify for loans and train to retrofit their homes for flood and storm resistance.